 There are several ways to install deb files in Ubuntu.
 Here I’ll show you the two easiest ways, closely following best practices.

-Sometimes, you may have to visit an website to download and install file with a
+Sometimes, you may have to visit a website to download and install a file with a

 .deb extension.
 So let’s first answer the question, what is a

-For the purposes of this guide, we will be using Valve’s Steam client
+For this guide, we will be using Valve’s Steam client

 .deb package (

 There are mainly two ways to install a

 .debfile through the command line by using the

 So, let’s see how we can take a single